-511 3.2 Fitting parameters variation over time
+548 3.2 Fitting parameters variation over time

 The SPE charge templates were extracted for each IceCube season independently to investigate the time dependence of the fit parameters.
 For every DOM in the detector, the change over time of each fit parameter (excluding Exp1) was calculated.
-Fig. 8 shows the change in a given fit parameter, relative to the mean value, per year.
+Fig. 9 shows the change in a given fit parameter, relative to the mean value, per year.
 The measured distribution was found to be consistent with statistically scrambling the yearly measurements.
 The average of each fit parameters are found to deviate less than 0.1%, which is in agreement with the stability checks performed in Ref.
-[7].
+[9].
 This observation holds for the individual subset of DOMs with different hardware configurations as well.

-519 3.3 Quantifying observable changes when modifying the PMT charge distributions
+556 3.3 Quantifying observable changes when modifying the PMT charge distributions

-520 Changing the assumed gain response in simulation, as deduced from data, has different implications 521 depending on the typical illumination level present in different analyses.
-These differences are 522 outlined in the following discussion.
+557 Changing the assumed gain response in simulation has different implications depending on the 558 typical illumination level present in different analyses.
+These differences are outlined in the 559 following discussion.

 The PMT response is described by a combination of a "bare" efficiency, η_0 , and a normalized charge response function, f(q).
-The bare efficiency represents the fraction of arriving photons that result in any nonzero charge response, including those well below the discriminator threshold.
+The bare efficiency represents the fraction of arriving photons that result in any nonzero charge response, including those below the discriminator threshold.
 The normalization condition is: